yunfanlong/yunfanlong.github.io/_pages/teaching.md

 toc_sticky: true
 ---

-During my tenure as an Undergraduate Teaching Assistant at UCSD, I had the opportunity to collaborate with a diverse group of instructors across various courses, as listed below.
+As an Undergraduate Teaching Assistant at UCSD, I had the opportunity to collaborate with a diverse group of instructors across various courses, as listed below.
 To illustrate the effectiveness and impact of our joint efforts, I have included instructor evaluations where available.

 My responsibilities: